Guanidinoacetate methyltransferase deficiency

 Guanidinoacetate methyltransferase deficiency (GAMT deficiency) is an autosomal recessive cerebral creatine deficiency that primarily affects the nervous system and muscles.
 It is the first described disorder of creatine metabolism, and results from deficient activity of guanidinoacetate methyltransferase, an enzyme involved in the synthesis of creatine.
-Clinically, affected individuals most commonly present with developmental delay, behavior disorder, and seizures.
-Diagnosis can be suspected on clinical findings, and confirmed by specific biochemical tests, brain magnetic resonance spectroscopy, or genetic testing.
+Clinically, affected individuals most commonly present with developmental delays, behavior disorders, and seizures.
+Diagnosis can be suspected on clinical findings, and must be confirmed by specific biochemical tests, brain magnetic resonance spectroscopy, or genetic testing as it is a genetic disorder.
 Biallelic pathogenic variants in the GAMT gene are the underlying cause of the disorder.
 After GAMT deficiency is diagnosed, it can be treated by dietary adjustments, including supplementation with creatine.
-Treatment is highly effective if started early in life.
+Treatment is highly effective if started early in life but is demanding for parents and caretakers with several doses of creatine, L-ornithine and sodium benzoate needed daily.
 If treatment is started late, it cannot reverse brain damage which has already taken place.
 The prevalence of GAMT deficiency is estimated to be 1:250,000.

 Signs and symptoms

-Individuals with GAMT deficiency appear normal at birth.
+Individuals with GAMT deficiency appear normal at birth with the current hypothesis of trans-placental creatine transport allowing in utero treatment.
 Shortly after birth, infants may start to show signs, as the consequences of decreased creatine levels in their body become more apparent.
 Symptoms generally begin during early infancy (3–6 months) to age two years.
 These clinical findings are relatively non-specific and do not immediately suggest a disorder of creatine metabolism.
 The most consistent clinical manifestation is developmental delay or intellectual disability, which is observed in all affected individuals, and can range from mild to severe.
 Most individuals have severe developmental delay or intellectual disability (50-75%).
 The next most consistent symptom is a behavior disorder, such as hyperactivity, autism, or self-injurious behavior, reported in 75% of GAMT deficient individuals.
 The third most consistent symptom is seizures, reported in more than 70% of affected individuals.
 Additional symptoms include movement disorders, such as chorea, athetosis, dystonia or ataxia, observed in about 30% of GAMT patients.